ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 Each time you reload the page, the obstacles will be randomly positioned.

-## Adding win or lose logic
+## Adding win-or-lose logic

-Try to collide with an obstacle, you will see that the alert message is always "You win!".
-Let's fix that by adding some win or lose logic.
-In the `detectCollisions` function replace the for loop with the following for loop:
+Try to collide with an obstacle, and you will see that the alert message is always "You win!".
+Let's fix that by adding some win-or-lose logic.
+In the `detectCollisions` function, replace the for loop with the following for loop:

 ```javascript
   for (let i = 0; i < numOfObstacles + 1; i++) {